History of the British Isles: Neolithic (4500 to 2500 BC)

-Around 4000 BCE migrants began arriving from central Europe.
+Around 4000 BC migrants began arriving from central Europe.
 Although the earliest indisputably acknowledged languages spoken in the British Isles belonged to the Celtic branch of the Indo-European family it is not known what language these early farming people spoke.
 These migrants brought new ideas, leading to a radical transformation of society and landscape that has been called the Neolithic Revolution.
 The Neolithic period in the British Isles was characterised by the adoption of agriculture and sedentary living.
 To make room for the new farmland, these early agricultural communities undertook mass deforestation across the islands, dramatically and permanently transforming the landscape.
 At the same time, new types of stone tools requiring more skill began to be produced; new technologies included polishing.

 The Neolithic also saw the construction of a wide variety of monuments in the landscape, many of which were megalithic in nature.
-The earliest of these are the chambered tombs of the Early Neolithic, although in the Late Neolithic this form of monumentalization was replaced by the construction of stone circles, a trend that would continue into the following Bronze Age.
+The earliest of these are the chambered tombs of the Early Neolithic, although in the Late Neolithic this form of monumentalisation was replaced by the construction of stone circles, a trend that would continue into the following Bronze Age.
 These constructions are taken to reflect ideological changes, with new ideas about religion, ritual and social hierarchy.